1995 Japan Football League

 Statistics of Japan Football League in the 1995 season.

 Overview

 It was contested by 16 teams, and Fukuoka Blux won the championship.
 They were promoted to the J.League along with Kyoto Purple Sanga.

-Newly promoted before the season were Brummell Sendai (the future Vegalta Sendai), and Fukushima FC, which despite its name was based in Kōriyama.
+Newly promoted teams before the season were Brummell Sendai (the future Vegalta Sendai), and Fukushima FC, which despite its name was based in Kōriyama.

+Clubs

+The following sixteen clubs participated in Japan Football League Division 1 during the 1995 season.